-Internally the X24012 contains an address counter that maintains the address of the last word accessed, incremented by one.
+Internally the X24026 contains an address counter that maintains the address of the last word accessed, incremented by one.
 Therefore, if the last access (either a read or write) was to address n, the next read operation would access data from address n + 1.
-Upon receipt of the slave address with $R/\overline{W}$ set to one, the X24012 issues an acknowledge and transmits the eight bit word during the next eight clock cycles.
-The read operation is terminated by the master; by not responding with an acknowledge and by issuing a stop condition.
+Upon receipt of the slave address with the $R/\overline{W}$ bit set to one, the X24026 issues an acknowledge and transmits the eight bit word during the next eight clock cycles.
+The master terminates this transmission by issuing a stop condition, omitting the ninth clock cycle acknowledge.
 Refer to Figure 7 for the sequence of address, acknowledge and data transfer.